 It was on separate trips along the West Coast of the US that schoolmates Al Carragher and Brendan Varis hatched their plan for a brewery on the West Coast of Australia.
 It took a number of years for the plan to come together, during which Brendan project managed brewery installations and start-ups across Australia while Al worked in beer sales and identified the future site, but since opening its doors in Swan Valley in October 2002, Feral has gained a reputation for its beers that places it at the very pinnacle of the Australian brewing industry.

-There have been years of continued awards success too, be that Champion Exhibitor at the Australian International Beer Awards in 2009, when the brewery also picked up top gongs for its Hop Hog, Razorback barley wine and Feral White, a Belgian witbier that was the brewery's first release and remains its bestseller to this day.
+They enjoyed years of continued awards success, including Champion Exhibitor at the Australian International Beer Awards in 2009, when the brewery also picked up top gongs for its Hop Hog, Razorback barleywine and Feral White, a Belgian witbier that was the brewery's first release.
 Or 2012, when Feral was named AIBA Champion Large Australian Brewery, or 2015 when its sour Berliner Weisse style beer Watermelon Warhead was named Champion Australian Craft Beer.
 And so on...

 In June 2012, Feral moved to a 5,000 litre setup established with another WA brewery, Nail, leaving the original brewery to be used for small batch brews.
-Then, in late 2016, they moved a few hundred metres down the road to a larger facility that will allow them to increase production to six million litres a year – and saw them add a canning line too.
-Crafty Cabal members were among the first to tour the brewery they still share with Nail too.
+Then, in late 2016, they moved a few hundred metres down the road to a larger facility that allowed them to increase production to six million litres a year – and saw them add a canning line too.